Schneekloths Skole: History

 The school was founded by Hans Schneekloth on 2 May 1854 as "Realskolen for Frederiksberg og Vesterbro".
-It was initially based on Vesterbrogade but a new, purpose-built school building on Værnedamsvej (No. 13B) was inaugurated in 1856.
+It was initially based on Vesterbrogade, but a new, purpose-built school building on Værnedamsvej (No. 13B) was inaugurated in 1856.
 It was soon expanded with a grammar school whose first students graduated in 1863.
 The name of the school was changed to "Schneekloths Latin- og Realskole" in 1882.
-It moved to a new building away from the street on the same lot (Mo.
-13A) in 1885.
+It moved to a new building away from the street on the same lot (No. 13A) in 1885.
 Its old building (No. 13B) was purchased by Aksel Mikkelsen and turned into a teacher training college under the name Dansk Sløjdlærerskole in 1886.

 In 1904 Schneekloths Skole was merged with Hertz' Forberedelsesskole (formerly Phillippavej Skole) under the name "Schneekloths Latin- og Realskole og Hertz forberedelsesskole".

-On 1 August 1919 the grammar school (latin- og realskolen) was taken over by the state under the name Svanholm Gymnasium-Schneekloths Skole while the primary school remained a private school.
+On 1 August 1919 the grammar school (latin- og realskolen) was taken over by the state under the name Svanholm Gymnasium-Schneekloths Skole, while the primary school remained a private school.
 In 1930 the name of the secondary school was changed to Statsgymnasiet Schneekloths Skole.
-The school was a boys' school until 1969 when it moved to Brøndbyerne.
+It was a boys' school until 1969 when it moved to Brøndbyerne.
 Im 1986, it was taken over by Copenhagen County under the name Schneekloths Gymnasium.
 It closed in 1992.